CROATIA TRAVEL GUIDE

 Croatia has a glittering coastline along the Adriatic Sea, 1244 islands, endlessly fascinating cities and extraordinarily dramatic landscapes.

-Croatia has been increasing in popularity in the last few years as tourists are drawn to those beautiful Adriatic beaches that easily hold their own against their Mediterranean rivals.
-Inland Croatia is not quite as visited as the coast yet is just as captivating.
+Croatia has been increasing in popularity in the last few years as tourists are drawn to those beautiful Adriatic beaches but inland Croatia is not quite as visited as the coast yet is just as captivating.

 CROATIA GENERAL INFO